-UNWRITTEN RULES OF THE 2023 ELECTIONS
+Unwritten rules of the 2023 elections

 Any confusion on this creates more delays and sometimes leads to wrong candidates getting votes not intended for them.
 This anomaly underscores the importance of voter education by the parties, especially among rural dwellers who may need more exposure to information about candidates and parties before elections.
 Little wonder parties with excellent grassroots mobilisation systems tend to do better in rural communities where they educate their supporters to vote anywhere, they see the party emblem in the voting paper, thereby creating a bandwagon-winning effect for candidates of popular parties.

-The third unwritten rule is that polling booths attract activities of party agents, voters, INEC officials and sometimes security officers and end up being spark plug for violence .
+The third unwritten rule is that polling booths attract the activities of party agents, voters, INEC officials and sometimes security officers and end up being a spark plug for violence.
 People are emotional and often prone to being argumentative and restive.
 Arguments at polling booths always end in violence, so avoid it.
 In our polarised, frayed-nerves society, there’s a severe possibility that people blow minor issues out of proportion and cast them in sinister terms.
-Nigerians , according to Erin Meyer, in her book, Culture Map, are aggressive, confrontational in disagreement, and do not trust others.
+Nigerians, according to Erin Meyer, in her book, Culture Map, are aggressive, confrontational in disagreement, and do not trust others.

-Related to this is the fact that there is increased burden on security agencies more than in previous elections to maintain neutrality .
+Related to this is the fact that there is an increased burden on security agencies more than in previous elections to maintain neutrality.

 For the 2023 general election, where INEC has improved on the use of technology to reduce or eliminate election rigging, party operatives are resorting to voter inducement and vote buying to influence the outcomes of elections.
-A new public opinion poll conducted by NOI polls has revealed that 26 per cent of registered voters would be willing to sell their votes for monetary or material gains during the 2023 general election.
-According to the report titled “Vote-Buying Poll’ released on Monday, 26 per cent translates to about 7.3 million votes which are enough to boost any candidate’s chances of winning.
+A new public opinion poll conducted by NOI polls has revealed that 26 percent of registered voters would be willing to sell their votes for monetary or material gains during the 2023 general election.
+According to the report titled “Vote-Buying Poll’ released on Monday, 26 percent translates to about 7.3 million votes which is enough to boost any candidate’s chances of winning.

 Almost all parties acknowledge the biting poverty in the land.
 Parties, through their operatives, will try to buy votes.
 Party agents will lurk around polling stations and try to financially induce voters to vote for their candidates and parties.
 There is reason to suspect that despite all the explanations offered by Central Bank for limiting cash withdrawal to N20,000 a day, the main reason is to curb vote buying during the upcoming election.
 Nigerian rural-based voters and monetary inducement are inseparable.
 With Thumb printing ballot papers and snatching ballot boxes not looking feasible, vote buying is now the mainstay of parties’ strategies.
 Politicians start with a mindset cast in stone that only a better rigger wins elections and not the popular vote.